jlinear/BlueNet_Project/_pages/wiki.md

     - Buffer of recent messages: Tracks (src_id, msg_id) pairs that can be used to identify repeated messages.
 Only need to track a finite number of entries.

-**1.6 Location Dissemination**
+**1.6 Location Dissemination** <a name="location"></a>

 There are a number of different approaches to disseminating location information throughout the network beyond flooding.
 Here are some of the following options inspired by current literature:

 Location updates are sent or forwarded based on the error estimate where the error is driven by:

 - the elapsed time since the last location update
 - the historical changes in the node's location

 Location updates are sent or forwarded based on the distance that a node has traveled from its previous location.
 This can be combined with the error estimation.